-For Christy Schaper, in her fourth year of homeschooling sons Blake, 11, and Jacob, 12, there's no better educator than the with the help of the Audubon Center, we were able to go on a bird walk and identify birds specific to our region.
+For Christy Schaper, in her fourth year of homeschooling sons Blake, 11, and Jacob, 12, there's no better educator than the natural world.

+"At home, we were using a textbook to study birds, and we were able to check out a kit from the Corps-operated National Great Rivers Museum to explore the birds of our region with posters and stuffed animals that make bird calls," she said.
+"Then with the help of the Audubon Center, we were able to go on a bird walk and identify birds specific to our region.
 Taking information from a book and connecting it to the world right outside our doors and windows add an element of connection that simply cannot be achieved by reading a textbook alone." -K.S.